 - Town Road and Bridge Standards (adopt standards that meet or exceed the 2013 template in the current: VTrans Orange Book: Handbook for Local Officials);

-- Local Emergency Operations Plan (adopt annually after town meeting and before May 1);
+- Local Emergency Management Plan (adopt annually after town meeting and before May 1);

 - Local Hazard Mitigation Plan - Adopt a FEMA- approved local plan (valid for five years).
 Or, a draft plan has been submitted to FEMA Region 1 for review.